COVID-19 Causes Offshore Chaos: An Onshore Solution to an Offshore Problem

 If you need help navigating these uncertain times FinXL can provide the extra support you need to ensure your IT is operating efficiently.
 Contact the FinXL team today.

 FinXL / XLdigital / Southern Cross Computing is open for business.
-We are delighted to confirm that all offices around Australia have now reopened, with the exception of Melbourne and Canberra where our teams are still working remotely from home.
+We are delighted to confirm that all offices around Australia have now reopened, with the exception of Melbourne, where our teams are still working remotely from home.

 To keep our employees safe, we have taken the necessary steps and measures to ensure all of our offices are compliant with good hygiene and social distancing requirements.